Cruelty In The Bible?

 and he killed Egyptian babies at the time of the Passover (Exodus 12:29-30)

-It would be nice for the humanists to actually explain their thinking.
+It would be nice if the humanists actually explained their thinking.
 For example, why do they think it was wrong for God to bring plagues against the Egyptians?
-(I'm assuming they think it was wrong in some way.)
+(I am assuming they think it was wrong in some way.)
 Was God being unjust?
 Did God have the wrong motives?
-Do humanists approve of slavery and are saying the Egyptians were doing nothing wrong by enslaving Israel for several hundred years?
-Was the means of freeing Israel too harsh?
-Given the situation and circumstances, what did God do that they consider to be cruel?
+Do humanists approve of slavery, and cruel and harsh treatment of slaves?
+Are they saying the Egyptians did nothing wrong by enslaving Israel for 400 years?
+Was the means of free-ing Israel too harsh?
+Given the situation and circumstances, why do humanists consider what God did to be cruel?
+Once again, I will have to make assumptions about what they are thinking.

 We'll have to make an assumption...

-My best assumption is that the humanists are claiming God was unjust... that the "punishment" was not appropriate for the crime.
-However, it would be better if, in future articles, humanists would provide the reasons for their assertions of cruelty.
-Using emotion packed words ("tormented") and making nebulous accusations leaves it to the minds of the reader to come up with the "crime."
-But, it actually provides no actual support for their claims of cruelty.
+My best guess is that the humanists are claiming God was unjust... that the "punishment" was not appropriate for the crime.
+However, it would be nice if, in future articles, humanists would provide the specific reasons for their assertions of cruelty.
+Using emotion packed words ("tormented") and making nebulous accusa-tions leaves it to the minds of the reader to come up with the "crime."
+However, it provides no actual support for their claims of cruelty.

-But, let's assume the charge is that God is cruel because He is not just, and move ahead on that basis.
+I am going to assume the charge is that God is cruel because the punishment was not appropriate, and move ahead on that basis.
 Most people are familiar with what happened.
-Here is a brief summary.
+Here is a summary of the back story:

 1. There was a famine in the land.
-Israel, along with his family, servants, and flocks are invited to settle in the land of Goshen (Egypt).
+Israel (aka.
+Jacob), along with his family, servants, and flocks are invited to settle in the land of Go-shen (Egypt) where food is available.

 2. The Israelites are in Goshen for 400 years.
-Early in that time they lose their freedom and become slaves of the Egyptians... who are cruel and harsh in their treatment of the Israelites.
+Early on they lose their freedom and become slaves of the Egyptians who are cruel and harsh in their treatment of the Hebrews (Israelites).

 So they [the Egyptians] appointed taskmasters over them to afflict them with hard labor. ..The Egyptians compelled the sons of Israel to labor rigorously; and they made their lives bitter with hard labor in mortar and bricks and at all kinds of labor in the field, all their labors which they rigorously imposed on them. - Exodus 1:11-14

-3. Moses is chosen by God to lead Israel out of captivity, but Pharaoh would not let them go.
+3. Moses, a Hebrew raised as an Egyptian prince, but now living out-side of Egypt, is selected by God to lead Israel out of captivity, but Pharaoh would not let the Hebrews (Pharaoh’s slave labor) leave..

-4. God then brings ten plagues on Egypt, after which Pharaoh finally lets the Israelites leave.
+4. God brings ten plagues on Egypt, after which Pharaoh finally allows the Israelites leave.
 The final plague was the death of all the firstborn.
+However, after they leave Pharaoh changes his mind and chases after the Israelites.

 - The Hebrews had been unjustly enslaved and abused for several hundred years.
 It was time for God to free them from their slavery.

-- The Hebrews still believed in God, but they did not believe He was powerful enough to free them from Egypt.
+- The Hebrews still believed in God.
+However, although they knew God, they did not believe He was powerful enough to free them from Egypt and the Egyptian gods.

-- The Egyptian gods seemed to be more powerful and were attractive to the people of Israel.
-Even after they escape from Egypt they turn to a symbol of the Egyptian gods as a way to worship God (Exodus 32).
+- The Egyptian gods seemed to be powerful and were attrac-tive to the people of Israel, so many of them turned back to worshiping the Egyptian gods.
+Even after they escaped from Egypt, they use a golden calf (the main Egyptian god) as a way to worship the true God (Exodus 32).

 The Israelite slave labor was an important part of the Egyptian economy.
 It was through this slave labor that many major building projects in Egypt were accomplished.
 The Egyptian government (Pharaoh) did not want to lose this source of very low cost labor, and it will take either a major war, or something equally significant, to set them free.